Need Help?

 • Report regulatory developments affecting the handling and transportation of perishable cargo.

-• Develop and promote sustainable practices aligned to the IATA sustainability framework and the United Nations Sustainable Development Goals (UN SDGs).
+• Develop and promote sustainable practices aligned with the IATA sustainability framework and the United Nations Sustainable Development Goals (UN SDGs).